Brock-Denton/Brock-Denton/README.md

 **About Me**

-I'm a technology professional who turns data, identity systems, marketing tools, and quantum tech into real business value.
-I build applications that make advanced technology practical.
+I'm a tech professional who turns data, identity systems, marketing tools, and quantum tech into real results.
+I build applications that make advanced technology simple, useful, and fast to adopt.

-For fun, I explore emerging tech, especially quantum computing.
-I like creating tools that automate work, improve experiences, and solve real problems.
-I've built everything from fitness trackers to quantum chemistry simulations to financial analysis tools, and I'm always ready to learn something new.
+For fun, I dive into emerging tech, especially quantum computing.
+I build tools that automate work, improve experiences, and solve real problems.
+I've created everything from fitness apps to quantum simulations to financial analysis platforms, and I'm always pushing into new territory.

-My goal is to keep pushing what's possible at the intersection of quantum computing and real-world applications.
-I want to work on projects that matter and collaborate with people who share the same drive to innovate.
+My goal is to stay at the edge of what's possible in quantum and practical applications.
+I want to create work that makes an impact and collaborate with people who move fast and experiment fearlessly.

 ---